novito/programming_elixir/README.md

-# programming_elixir
+# Solutions to questions on the Programming Elixir book
-Exercises solutions from the book Programming Elixir
+A repository of the solutions to the questions asked in the Programming Elixir book =)